nosilver4u/ewww-image-optimizer/readme.txt

 == Contact and Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
 ExactDN and HTML parsing classes based upon the Photon module from Jetpack.